 Searching for the perfect chocolate cake recipe is like searching for that classic white shirt or that amazing pair of jeans.
-You’ve got to try many before you get to (drumroll please …) the one!
+You’ve got to try many before you get the one.

-This cake does not disappoint and has been my go to recipe for the last 4 years.
+This cake is the one.
+It does not disappoint and has been my go to recipe for the last 4 years.
 I am not even interested in glancing at other chocolate cake recipes anymore.
-It’s such a light and moist cake.

-Look at that crumb.
-And all you need to do is simply throw everything into a bowl, mix it together and stick it in the oven.
+It’s a light and moist cake with a delicate crumb.
+And all you need to do is throw everything into a bowl, mix it and stick it in the oven.

-- the acid in the buttermilk and cocoa powder which react with
+- the acid in the buttermilk (mala) and the acid in the cocoa powder, reacting with …

-Maziwa mala is a great buttermilk substitute.
-However, if you do not have mala, please do not substitute with plain milk.
-Instead, into the cup of milk, pour in a Tablespoon of vinegar and give it 5 minutes to curdle.
+However, if you do not have mala, add one Tablespoon of vinegar or lemon juice to a cup of milk, and give it 5 minutes to curdle.
 Its all about the acid.

-This is also as “healthy” as a chocolate cake is going to get, since it calls for cocoa and not chocolate.
+This is also as “healthy” as a chocolate cake is going to get.
+It uses cocoa and not chocolate.

 According to thekitchn.com, “Coffee and chocolate share many of the same flavor characteristics, and coffee amplifies some of the darker taste elements in the chocolate without adding much discernible coffee flavor.”